Osteoarthritis and iron deficiency Anemia are two conditions that seem wide apart yet they may be interrelated.

 Most of the people who suffer OA are placed on NSAIDs almost their entire lives.
 NSAIDs have been known to cause peptic ulcers.

-Ulcers in turn are a risk factor for anemia.
+Ulcers, in turn, are a risk factor for anemia.
 Bleeding internally may lead one to develop anemia.
-NSAIDs cause damage to the stomach lining, but this depends with the dosage prescribed.
+NSAIDs cause damage to the stomach lining, but this depends on the dosage prescribed.

 When an OA patient develops anemia caused by ulcers, getting advice from the doctor may be the best thing to do.
 He may advise on the diet to take and even decide on a change of drugs.
 Ulcers develop over a duration of time and it is wise to consult your physician when you notice its symptoms.

-Some of the NSAIDs drugs used to treat OA include aspirin, ibuprofen, naproxen and declofenac.
+Some of the NSAIDs drugs used to treat OA include aspirin, ibuprofen, naproxen, and diclofenac.
 Not all people develop ulcers as a side effect of taking NSAIDs.

 Don’t get baffled by the plethora options in the market for osteoarthritis.
 Have a look at Osteo Bi-Flex review to narrow down your choices for the joint pain relief products.